T2FPV: Dataset and Method for Correcting First-Person View Errors in Pedestrian Trajectory Prediction: Abstract

 \section{Abstract}

 Predicting pedestrian motion is essential for developing socially-aware robots that interact in a crowded environment.
-While the natural visual perspective for a social interaction setting is an egocentric view, the majority of existing work in trajectory prediction has been investigated purely in the top-down trajectory space.
-To support first-person view trajectory prediction research, we present T2FPV, a method for constructing high-fidelity first-person view datasets given a real-world, top-down trajectory dataset; we showcase our approach on the ETH/UCY pedestrian dataset to generate the egocentric visual data of all interacting pedestrians.
-We report that the bird's-eye view assumption used in the original ETH/UCY dataset, i.e., an agent can observe everyone in the scene with perfect information, does not hold in the first-person views; only a fraction of agents are fully visible during each 20-timestep scene used commonly in existing work.
-We evaluate existing trajectory prediction approaches under varying levels of realistic perception---displacement errors suffer a $356\%$ increase compared to the top-down, perfect information setting.
-To promote research in first-person view trajectory prediction, we release our T2FPV-ETH dataset and software tools\footnote[4]{https://github.com/cmubig/T2FPV}.
+While the natural visual perspective for a social interaction setting is an egocentric view, the majority of existing work in trajectory prediction therein has been investigated purely in the top-down trajectory space.
+To support first-person view trajectory prediction research, we present T2FPV, a method for constructing high-fidelity first-person view (FPV) datasets given a real-world, top-down trajectory dataset; we showcase our approach on the ETH/UCY pedestrian dataset to generate the egocentric visual data of all interacting pedestrians, creating the T2FPV-ETH dataset.
+In this setting, FPV-specific errors arise due to imperfect detection and tracking, occlusions, and field-of-view (FOV) limitations of the camera.
+To address these errors, we propose CoFE, a module that further refines the imputation of missing data in an end-to-end manner with trajectory forecasting algorithms.
+Our method reduces the impact of such FPV errors on downstream prediction performance, decreasing displacement error by more than 10\% on average.
+To facilitate research engagement, we release our T2FPV-ETH dataset and software tools\footnote[4]{https://github.com/cmubig/T2FPV}.